reaver-flomesh/fsm-docs/content/en/guides/traffic_management/ingress/ingress_backend.md

   sources:
     - kind: Service
       namespace: fsm-system
-      name: ingress-pipy-controller
+      name: fsm-ingress
 ```

 The above configuration allows external clients to access the `foo` service under the `test` namespace.

 1. The Ingress configuration will route incoming HTTP traffic from external sources with the `Host:` header of `foo-basic.bar.com` to the service named `foo` on port `80` in the `test` namespace.
-2. IngressBackend is configured to allow only endpoints named `ingress-pipy-controller` service from the same namespace where FSM is installed (default is `fsm-system`) to access port `80` of the `foo` serivce under the `test` namespace.
+2. IngressBackend is configured to allow only endpoints named `fsm-ingress` service from the same namespace where FSM is installed (default is `fsm-system`) to access port `80` of the `foo` serivce under the `test` namespace.

 #### Examples

-Refer to the [Ingress with FSM demo](/demos/ingress_fms) for examples on how to expose mesh services externally using FSM in FSM.
+Refer to the [Ingress with FSM demo](/demos/ingress/ingress_fsm/) for examples on how to expose mesh services externally using FSM in FSM.

 ### 2. Bring your own Ingress Controller and Gateway